 We also recorded 85% of the estimated realizable tax benefit (which is the recorded deferred tax asset less any recorded valuation allowance) as increases of \$38.8 million and \$32.1 million related to the 2007 and 2009 offerings, respectively, between Amounts Due Pursuant to Tax Receivable Agreements and Payable to Employees and Related Parties.
-We recorded the remaining 15% of the estimated realizable tax benefit, or \$6.8 million and \$5.7 million related to the 2007 and 2009 offerings, respectively, as increases to Additional Paid-In-Capital.
+We recorded the remaining 15% of the estimated realizable tax benefit, or \$6.8 million and \$5.7 million related to the 2007 and 2009 offerings, respectively.